 A City of Ashes: On August 21st at 1:30am the order was given to the volunteer detachment from Company D of the 1st Maine to fire a 200 pound artillery shell from a rifled and banded cannon known as the "Swamp Angel" at St Michael's steeple in downtown Charleston.
 From 1863 to 1865 the Union forces used Morris Island as a strategic point to try to destroy not only the streets and homes of Charleston but the sheer spirit of the Charlestonians.

 If this Man Should Fall, Who Will Lift the Flag and Carry On?: Batter Wagner, located on Morris Island in Charleston Harbor, bore witness to some of the fiercest fighting in the Civil War and to the courage of African American soldiers in combat.
-In the attempts to take Morris Island in July 1863, the 54th Massachusetts regiment stood out as one of the first African-American regiments to see major combat as free men following the Emancipation Proclamation.
+In the attempts to take Morris Island in July 1863, the 54th Massachusetts regiment stood out as one of the first African-American regiments to see major combat.

 Junior Ranger Recognition: Help our rangers protect and preserve America's special places by becoming a Junior Ranger for Fort Sumter National Monument.
 Complete the scavenger hunt and find the secret hidden mysteries in the fort for your chance to get a recognized as a next generation steward for our National Park.